kutespaces/kubernetes/README.md

 To begin, [launch a new Codespace using the default settings.](https://codespaces.new/kutespaces/kubernetes)

 Running this Codespace in the browser will not work.
 As soon as the code space is ready, launch it in your local VS Code Desktop.
 To do so extend the menu in the left upper corner and select `Open in VS Code Desktop`.
+You can also configure VS Code Desktop as your default in [settings/codespaces](https://github.com/settings/codespaces).

 <img src='docs/images/start-codespace-vscode.jpg' width='50%'>